 16. Use open standards and common Government platforms (eg Identity Assurance) where available

 When it comes to the development of government platforms, those are both are important.
-Opening code means others in the organisation can find and build on the work.
+Opening code means others in the organization can find and build on the work.
 It’s what Google does internally.

 Requiring the use of existing platforms and standards saves time and money, and hopefully provides a better experience to users.